spaceconcordia/rocketry-performance/documentation/drag_model.md

 Rockets in flight experience multiple sources of drag.
 The total drag effect is the sum of all specific drag effects.

-The drag model shall take the parametric design parameters and applicable dynamics parameters to output the Drag Force and combined drag coefficient.
+The drag model shall take the parametric design parameters and applicable dynamics parameters (see *Data Model*) to output the Drag Force and combined drag coefficient.

-Reference areas are required to calculate the drag force

-## Compressible Flow Correction
+### Compressible Flow Correction

 Drag is evaluated differently when compressibility effects are in play.
 Compressibility effects must be considered above Mach 0.3 **[source?]**, which will be easily exceeded by the transonic target velocity of Mach 0.88 **[source?]**.